arq5x/gemini/docs/content/tools.rst

 ===========================================================================
 ``comp_hets``: Identifying potential compound heterozygotes
 ===========================================================================
-Many recessive disorders are caused by compound heterozygotes.
+Many autosomal recessive disorders are caused by compound heterozygotes.
 Unlike canonical recessive sites where the same recessive allele is inherited from both parents at the _same_ site in the gene, compound heterozygotes occur when the individual's phenotype is caused by two heterozygous recessive alleles at